 Chapter 5: Cost-effectiveness of DIALOG+

-This study refers to Module C1 in the original application.

 Introduction

 The previous chapter of this report provided evidence on the clinical effectiveness of the DIALOG+ intervention.
 This chapter reports findings from a cost-effectiveness analysis of the intervention.
 Such evidence is crucial if scarce health care resources are to be used optimally.
 Introducing new services and interventions clearly requires investment and this in the short-term means that funds are not being spent on other services (whether in the mental health care sector or elsewhere).
 Such investment represents good value for money if savings occur, through reduced costs elsewhere, or if the intervention replaces a more expensive one; or if it does not decrease costs but does produce sufficiently improve outcomes to justify increased spending.
 Economic evaluation is a way of combining cost and outcome data in order to determine the extra cost (if any) incurred in order to achieve improved outcomes.
 The study has adopted a health care perspective that is most relevant for bodies such as NICE, although the use of unpaid care from family and friends is also reported.